 3. Items that were not picked up – If you were unable or didn’t want to pick up items that were on the holds shelf over the weekend those items will still be available to you when we reopen.

-4. Due Dates (updated 3-24-20) – Due dates on Warren Public Library materials, as well as items from other Suburban Library Cooperative Libraries have been extend to May 1.
-Items loaned through the MeL inter-library loan service have also been extend to May 1.
+4. Due Dates (updated 5-11-20) – Due dates on Warren Public Library materials, as well as items from other Suburban Library Cooperative Libraries have been extend to June 1.
+Items through the MelCat interlibrary loan service are due back June 1.
 Please check your account online, give us a call, or use our automated renewal line at 877.270.1273 to check your account.

 On March 10, the first 2 cases of COVID-19 were confirmed in Michigan, in Wayne and Oakland County.
 Administration at the Warren Public Library is actively following developments of this outbreak and is committed to the health of our patrons and staff.